Introduction

 - Returns up to 10 results per search.

-- Each result includes the title, URL, and a snippet (when available).
+- Each result includes the title, source domain, URL, and a snippet with matched terms emphasised in bold.

 Shell Tool